 As I open my eyes, a smile immediately forms on my face.
-Without looking at the clock, I know I woke up earlier than usual.
+Without looking at the clock, I know I have waken up earlier than usual.

 I remove the blanket and put my feet gently in my slippers.